sselao/sselao/README.md

 # Hello there! 👋

-**My name is Stephen Selao and I'm a software developer living in the beautiful city of Montreal, Canada.**
+**I'm Stephen Selao, Software Developer at Discotech, living in the beautiful city of Montreal, Canada.**

 First and foremost, I love writing code!

-I am currently working as a Software Developer at Discotech, a startup based in Los Angeles.
+I currently work at [Discotech](https://www.crunchbase.com/organization/discotech), a startup based in Los Angeles.
+I am responsible for:

+* Converting [Discotech's current web app](https://app.discotech.me/) to a modern JS framework
+* Improving the UI
+* Optimizing for Google search results

 My journey as a freelance web developer began about 10 years ago when PHP was one of the most popular web languages.
 I currently work with Python, JavaScript (TypeScript), and React.

 I'm a curious person and avid learner by nature: I'm obsessed with learning new languages and frameworks.

 You can find me on [Twitter](https://twitter.com/StephenSelao) and [LinkedIn](https://www.linkedin.com/in/sselao/).

+## ⚡ Fun facts

+* I am perfectly fluent in French!
+Montreal is one of the few bilingual cities in Canada.
+* I remember the good old days of having to support IE6, IE7...